Fyodir/POD/README.md

 `Update Storage Location` can be accessed from this page (Senior Laboratory Staff Access)

-*n.b. `Product Types`, `Team`, `ID` can be used as links to direct the user to further detail pages*
+*n.b.
+Product Types, Team, ID sections can be used as hyperlinks to direct the user to further detail pages*

 ## Product Types
+Primarily accessible via the `/List/Product_Types` drop down navigation bar menu option.
 This page displays a list of all "Product Types" held within the application organised alphabetically by product name.
 This includes various meta data surrounding the product such as:
 - Suppliers (links to supplier detail page)
 - Product Names
 - Product EROS